Harrison Barnes Player Props: Kings vs. Jazz

 Harrison Barnes Insights vs. the Jazz

-- Barnes is responsible for taking 11.0% of his team's field goal attempts this season with 9.6 per game.
+- Barnes is responsible for attempting 11.0% of his team's field goal attempts this season with 9.7 per game.

-- Barnes' opponents, the Jazz, have one of the NBA's slowest tempos with 103.4 possessions per game, while his Kings rank 20th in possessions per game with 103.4.

-- On defense, the Jazz have given up 117.2 points per contest, which is 22nd-best in the league.
+- He's made 1.7 threes per game, or 12.0% of his team's makes from beyond the arc this season.

+- The Kings rank 15th in possessions per game with 103.3.
+His opponents, the Jazz, have a middling offensive tempo, ranking 12th with 103.6 possessions per contest.

-- On the glass, the Jazz are ranked 16th in the league, allowing 43.3 rebounds per game.
+- The Jazz are the 24th-best defensive team in the league, allowing 117.8 points per game.

-- The Jazz are the seventh-ranked squad in the NBA, conceding 24.1 assists per game.
+- Conceding 43.4 rebounds per game, the Jazz are the 16th-ranked team in the league.

-- In terms of 3-pointers, the Jazz have conceded 12.1 makes per game, 11th in the NBA.
+- The Jazz give up 24.5 assists per game, seventh-ranked in the NBA.

+- The Jazz are the 16th-ranked squad in the league at allowing threes, conceding 12.3 made 3-pointers per game.

 Harrison Barnes vs. the Jazz